rakhimov/scram/doc/coding_standards.rst

     * ``ClassNamePtr`` for shared, unique, and intrusive pointers
     * ``ClassNameWeakPtr`` for weak pointers

+- Function call qualification conventions:

+    * Unqualified calls customizable by or relying on the ADL must make it explicit in the documentation and comments.

-- Function call qualifications in definitions of class member functions:
+    * In definitions of member functions:

-    * Explicitly qualify non-virtual member and inherited function calls with the corresponding class names, i.e., ``ClassName::Foo()``.
+        - Explicitly qualify calls to inherited non-virtual member functions with the corresponding base class names, e.g., ``BaseClassName::Foo()``.
-    * Qualify virtual functions to be overridden by design as ``this->Foo()``.
+        - Qualify virtual functions to be overridden by design as ``this->Foo()``.
+        - Qualify a call to a free function with its namespace, e.g., ``scram::Foo()``.

-    * Free functions in the same namespace may be unqualified, i.e., ``Foo()``.
+    * In definitions of free functions, calls to other free functions in the enclosing namespace can be unqualified.
-    * Unqualified calls relying on the ADL must state the intent in the documentation.

 - Declare a getter function before a setter function for a corresponding member variable.